gsasikiran/Semantic-analysis-of-transfer-learning-models/README.md

   Here we tried to analyze the transfer learning models' embeddings and their role in semantics of the words.
 We also assign the similar words of second sentence for each word in the first sentence as a list.

 ## Procedure:
-* Download the word embeddings of transfer learning models.(Currently BERT and ELMo)
+* Download the word embeddinlot on the right side reprgs of transfer learning models.(Currently BERT and ELMo)
 * Input two different sentences.
 * Tokenizing the sentences into words.
 * Assigning the corresponding word embeddings of a transfer learning model.